xSqwidd/xSqwidd.github.io/README.md

 ### Rare uses:
 * Alarm / Call buttons.

 The interface makes these actions easier.
-Clearly labeled and easy-to-reach buttons
+Clearly labeled and easy-to-reach buttons help show the user how to interact with it, regardless of age.
+Buttons to open and close the doors make it easier to move objects into the elevator, to let another person into the elevator, or to get to your destination quicker.

 ### Interaction Sequence:
 * Call elevator from lobby.